|Home State||Civilian Employer|

 Private 1st Class Padley was the first man from Company “A,” 116th Infantry Regiment to die on D-Day.
 Those men did reach the beach were decimated by enemy fire.
 By some estimates, over half the men in Company “A” were killed before the end of the day, most of them in the opening minutes of the landing.
 Understandably, recordkeeping was poor in the immediate aftermath of the invasion.
 He was recorded as missing in action on a company morning report only on June 9, 1944.

-Private 1st Class Padley’s body was initially interred at a temporary military cemetery known as Blosville Cemetery (Plot DD, Row 7, Grave 132), located in Carquebut, France.
-It is unclear when his body was discovered, since he was buried as an unknown soldier apart from the rest of his unit.
-He was not identified until around May 1947.
-The following year, his body was returned to the United States aboard the U.S.A.T.
+In September 1947, Padley’s parents requested that their son’s body be repatriated to the United States.
+His body was disinterred on February 16, 1948, and returned to the United States the following month aboard the U.S.A.T.
 John L. McCarley.
 After a funeral at Hearn Funeral Home in Wilmington on May 1, 1948, Padley was buried in St. Georges Cemetery in St. Georges, Delaware.
 His parents were also buried there after their deaths.

 Place of Birth